JMosselson/MunicipalServicesApp/MunicipalServices/README.md

 ---

 ## 1. Project Overview
-This application is designed for a South African municipality to streamline the process of reporting service delivery issues.
-It provides a user-friendly interface for citizens to submit detailed reports, which can then be managed by the municipality.
-The current version focuses on the core **"Report Issues"** functionality.
-Future updates will expand the application to include features for local events and service request tracking.
+This application is designed for a South African municipality to streamline citizen engagement with municipal services.
+It provides a comprehensive platform that combines issue reporting with community information access.
+The application currently features two fully functional modules: **"Report Issues"** for submitting service delivery problems, and **"Local Events & Announcements"** for discovering community activities and municipal updates.
+Future updates will expand the application to include service request status tracking and additional community engagement features.

 ---